Citi Simplicity® Card review: A no-fuss balance transfer card

 Why you might want a different balance transfer card

-Like other dedicated balance transfer cards, the Citi Simplicity carries few benefits beyond its intro APR offers.
-Once its intro offers end, the card won’t carry much ongoing value since it lacks a rewards program and noteworthy perks.
+Typical for most balance transfer cards, the Citi Simplicity carries few benefits beyond its intro APR offers.
+Once its intro offers end, the card won’t provide much ongoing value compared to some other zero-interest cards with rewards and more well-rounded features.

 Rewards: Limited long-term value

-Like most balance transfer cards, the Citi Simplicity does not have a rewards program.
-A rewards program shouldn’t necessarily be a priority when you’re focused on paying off debt, but it’s a nice bonus since it can help you save on everyday spending and gives your card better long-term value.
+Like most balance transfer cards with 18-month offers or longer, the Citi Simplicity does not have a rewards program.
+This shouldn’t be a priority when you’re focused on paying off debt, but it’s a nice bonus since it can help you save on everyday spending and give your card long-term value.

-If you don’t need 21 months to pay off your balance, feel confident you’ll keep your spending and payments organized, and want a card for the long haul, consider a cash back card or a rewards card with a shorter — but still generous — intro APR on balance transfers and new purchases.
+If you don’t need 21 months to pay off your balance and want a card for the long haul, consider a cash back card or a rewards card with a shorter intro APR on balance transfers and new purchases.
+As long as you are careful not to overspend, earning rewards while paying down debt can help you pay it off faster if you manage your card responsibly.

-Balance transfer cards often come with only a thin portfolio of cardholder perks, and the Simplicity card is no exception.
-The Citi Simplicity’s benefits aren’t particularly unique, making the card an unremarkable option if you’re looking for more than standard card perks like fraud protection and account alerts.
-If you’re after coveted no-annual-fee card perks like statement credits for food delivery or travel insurance, popular rewards cards will be a better option.
+Balance transfer cards often come with a thin portfolio of cardholder perks, and the Simplicity card is no exception.
+The Citi Simplicity’s benefits don’t offer anything unique, making the card an unremarkable option if you’re looking for more than standard card perks like fraud protection and account alerts.
+You’ll also have access to Citi Entertainment and Citi Flex Pay Plans, but many other issuers provide similar pre-sale ticket and alternative installment payment features.

 How the Citi Simplicity card compares to other balance transfer cards